 Meet the TeamAbout US

-As a storyteller and advocate of human rights issues, Marilyn is passionate about working with marginalised communities and stories.
-Marilyn is a feminist academic and researcher in the social sciences, gender studies, counselling and human rights at Curtin University, Perth.
+As a storyteller and advocate of human rights and social justice issues, Marilyn is passionate about working with marginalised communities and stories.

 Rubi settled in Australia as a refugee when she was 10 years old.
 She is passionate about social justice, especially in regard to refugees and asylum seekers.
 The documentary How I Became a Refugee is about Rubi and her family’s journey from Myanmar to Australia.
 She hopes the lives of refugees can be changed for the better through the documentary and the work of Mettamorphosis.